Wage growth: United States

-Due to the Global Financial Crisis (GFC), the United States also experienced a significant decline in wage growth like the other advanced countries.
+Due to the 2008 financial crisis, the United States also experienced a significant decline in wage growth like the other advanced countries.
 Despite the major recovery after the GFC, wage growth in the United States has failed to reach the growth achieved in pre-GFC and has been stagnated for a recent decade.
 Like the weak wage growth in Australia, the United States is also experiencing a struggle because of the recent significant development in globalisation and automation where the competition with lower-paid workers overseas and robots was created.
 The United States is one of the few countries that has been experiencing weak wage growth while achieving low unemployment rates as it has been significantly low for nearly two decades.
 One of the factors is because of the limiting official definition of unemployment as it leaves out students and people that are not looking for work but willing to work if there are job opportunities.
 Studies found that 70% of the people who are getting employed had not been included in the unemployed category.
 To achieve high wage growth in the United States, it depends on how the businesses creates competitiveness in labour market and encourage those people to work for the purpose of boosting high labour productivity to result in high wage growth.

 Although minimum wage law has been applied in many states to increase wage growth, this has not been an effective solution to improve the growth due to the increasing living costs.
 Also, the unequal wage growth in the income distributions is identified as one of the major reasons of the weak wage growth in the United States.
-Despite a slight rise in real wage amongst low-income earners due to the minimum wage law, the wage growth is mostly contributed to the high income-earners.
+Despite a slight rise in real wage among low-income earners due to the minimum wage law, the wage growth is mostly contributed to the high income-earners.
 Since 2000, 3 per cent of wage growth identified in the lowest tenth of the income distribution compared to the 15.7 per cent in the top tenth.
 Other factors that contribute to the current sluggish weak wage growth include the decline of labor unions, poor educational attainment and lack of competitiveness in the labour market.
 The decline of labour unions and the emergence of big corporations made difficulties for workers to negotiate for a higher wage.
 This created a lower productivity growth causing the weak wage growth.

 There is also an unequal wage growth in race and gender.
 Due to the emergence of educated women (on bachelor level or higher) in the labour force, the real wage growth in male have been decreasing since 1979.
 As a result, the wage growth gap depending on the education levels has widened than years past.
 The unequal wage growth gap is also identified in race since the real wage growth of Caucasian males are the highest compared to any races of men or women.
 In contrast, African-American workers have been experiencing the smallest wage growth.